dvera/riskreport/biomarker/beef_intake.md

 ## Beef Consumption

 Self-reported frequency of eating beef.
-High intake is associated with increased risk of heart disease and certain cancers.
+High intake is associated with increased risk of heart disease and certain cancers. **These results are based on an analysis of survey questions.**

 <div style="display: flex; flex-direction: column; gap: 10px;">